 For better or worse, shopping is a popular American pastime.
 The activity could even be considered a sport for those hunting a good bargain, a hobby, or even "retail therapy"—a fun way to reduce stress.
 If you're on a tight travel budget, "window shopping" can be an experience all its own.
 Whether shopping is your thrill or you just want to experience some U.S. culture, visiting one of America's biggest malls is a must.

 The Mall of America

 It sports its name for a reason.
 The Mall of America is the biggest shopping mall in the United States, with more than 500 stores and 10 attractions, including an indoor theme park.
 Located in Bloomington, Minnesota, the mall is visited annually by more than 40 million people, which is approximately eight times the state's population.
-Shoppers can take their pick from Macy's, Nordstrom, Forever 21, Crayola Experience, Marshalls, Nickelodeon Universe, The Lego Store, and American Girl.
+Shoppers can take their pick from Macy's, Nordstrom, Forever 21, Crayola Experience, Marshalls, Nickelodeon Universe, and The Lego Store.
 They can also visit the Sea Life Minnesota Aquarium.

 King of Prussia Mall

 Located about 25 miles northwest of Philadelphia, the King of Prussia Mall falls short from The Mall of America by approximately 70 stores, but it's actually bigger in terms of square feet.
 This mall offers a store for everyone, from the budget stores to the most luxurious shops in the area.
 International dining is also available, with three different food courts from which to choose.

 The biggest shopping mall in Florida, Aventura Mall is home to more than 300 stores and five department stores.
 The mall attracts approximately 28 million people each year, making it a melting pot of Florida's many cultures.
 Aventura Mall promises fine shopping with stores such as Chanel, Chloé, Fendi, and Tiffany & Co.

 South Coast Plaza